-Getac Redefines Rugged Field Computing With Launch Of Next Generation UX10 Tablet And V110 Laptop
+Getac redefines rugged field computing with launch of next generation UX10 tablet and V110 laptop

 The next generation UX10 is also available in a specially designed UX10-IP, featuring fully sealed buttons that allow for fast cleaning and disinfecting by medical professionals.

-Getac has today announcedthe launch of its next generation UX10 tablet and V110 laptop – two powerful, yet portable, fully rugged devices designed to thrive in challenging work environments, like those found in the utilities, public safety and defence sectors.
+TAIPEI, April 13, 2023 /PRNewswire/ -- Getac has today announced the launch of its next generation UX10 tablet and V110 laptop – two powerful, yet portable, fully rugged devices designed to thrive in challenging work environments, like those found in the utilities, public safety and defence sectors.

 Both the UX10 and V110 boast 12th Generation Intel® CoreTM Processors, expanded memory and increased storage options, as well as extensive I/O and connectivity options (including 5G), making them two of the most advanced rugged devices Getac has ever produced.